-Prieto is recognised as a highly influential cultural leader as well as being the leading Mexican conductor of his generation and has been the Music Director of the Orquesta Sinfónica Nacional de México, the country’s most important orchestra, since 2007.
-The following year he was appointed Music Director of the Orquesta Sinfónica de Minería, a hand-picked orchestra which performs a two month long series of summer programmes in Mexico City.
+A graduate of Princeton University and Harvard Business School, Prieto is a highly influential cultural leader as well as the foremost Mexican conductor of his generation.
+Prieto has been the Music Director of the Orquesta Sinfónica Nacional de México (OSN), the country’s most important orchestra, since 2007.In November 2016, he led the OSN on a critically-acclaimed nine-concert tour of Germany and Austria performing the works of Mexican and Latin American composers in halls such as the Wiener Musikverein.
+In 2008, he was appointed Music Director of the OrquestaSinfónicade Minería, a hand-picked orchestra which performs a two-month long series of summer programs in Mexico City.

-Prieto has an extensive discography that covers labels including Naxos and Sony.
-Recent recordings include works by Bruch, Beethoven and Mendelssohn, with violinist Philippe Quint and the Orquesta Sinfónica de Minería on Avanticlassic, and Korngold’s Violin Concerto on Naxos, which received two Grammy nominations.
-In spring 2013, Prieto released a 12-DVD set of live recordings of the complete Symphonies of Gustav Mahler as part of the Orquesta Sinfónica de Minería 35th Anniversary season.
+Prieto’s most recent recording with the Orchestra of the Americas for Linn Records was the critically-acclaimed Pan-American Reflections, with works by Copland and Chavez.
+Other recent recordings include Elgar and Finzi violin concertos with Ning Feng and the Royal Liverpool Philharmonic Orchestra, Rachmaninoff’s second and third piano concertos with Boris Giltburg and the Royal Scottish National Orchestra, works by Bruch, Beethoven and Mendelssohn with violinist Philippe Quint and the Orquesta Sinfónica de Minería on Avanticlassic, and Korngold’s Violin Concerto on Naxos, which received two Grammy nominations.
+In 2013, Prieto released a 12-DVD set of live recordings of the complete symphonies of Mahler as part of the Orquesta Sinfónica de Minería’s 35th Anniversary season.